jaqobb/message-editor/README.md

 ![](images/usage_after.png)

-Keep in mind that you can use PlaceholderAPI and MVdWPlaceholderAPI in the new messages.
+Keep in mind that you can use PlaceholderAPI and MVdWPlaceholderAPI in edited messages.

 ### Requirements